Types of Aid - Grants

-- UWF Graduate Grant is an institutional grant awarded by the Financial Aid Office to graduate students with documented need.
+- UWF Graduate Grant is an institutional grant awarded by the academic department to graduate students with documented need.
 The department may award the grant prior to the student completing a FAFSA.
 The FAFSA will need to be completed in order to make a final determination of eligibility.
 Awards up to $2000 per academic year is $6000, with the maximum per semester at $2000 (fall and spring) are available to a limited number of graduate students working on a first graduate degree and enrolled in least 6 hours in graduate level courses.